Spark Hire Async Video Interview Guide for Tech Jobseekers (2026)

 The screenshot trigger is most useful for the first read of the question.
 Once you've committed to the answer structure, you don't need to re-trigger; you have what you need in the overlay's panel.
 Some candidates trigger once per question and reference the same overlay state through the recording.

 What about the time pressure?
 Spark Hire's 60-120 second budgets are short.
-The overlay's response time (2-4 seconds) eats into that budget if you trigger after the clock starts.
+Think time is the buffer some employers grant between revealing a question and starting the answer clock; on Spark Hire it ranges from zero to a few seconds and is the ideal window to trigger the screenshot.
+The overlay's response time (2-4 seconds) eats into your budget if you trigger after the clock starts.
 The practical workflow: trigger during think time if your employer grants it, or trigger before clicking Record if the budget allows.
-If the timer starts the instant the question loads, accept that the first 3-5 seconds of your time budget are reading-and-planning time.
-Build that into your pacing.
+If the timer starts the instant the question loads, accept that the first 3-5 seconds are reading-and-planning time, and build that into your pacing.
+If you want to feel this rhythm before it counts, run a timed practice question in the live demo so the 90-second window stops feeling like an ambush.

 Stealth mode during Spark Hire recordings